ianchapin/epistemic-trust-calibration/README.md

 - slows or scopes at least some decisions
 - prevents at least some silent confidence transfer
 - makes at least some judgments explicit
-- allows at least some decisions to proceed with lower but honest confidence
+- allows some decisions to proceed with **lower but honest confidence**

-Widespread adoption, standardization, institutionalization, or endorsement are not success criteria.
+Widespread adoption, standardization, institutionalization, or endorsement are **not** success criteria.

 ---